thorlindberg/thesis/presentation/slides.md

                 Test-Driven Development
             </div>
             <br><br>
-            "Testing has implications not only for the approach to implementation, but also the structure of the code itself and the overall practices surrounding projects.
+            Testing has implications not only for the approach to implementation, but also the structure of the code itself and the overall practices surrounding projects.
 As each feature needs to be developed on a foundation of demonstrable necessity, the process must be divided into small enough steps for testing to be possible.
-The testing of a smaller component in a large codebase is referred to as <code>unit tests</code>, as each component becomes a testable <code>unit</code>."
+The testing of a smaller component in a large codebase is referred to as <code>unit tests</code>, as each component becomes a testable <code>unit</code>.
             <br><br>
             The testing of a unit either aims to demonstrate a flaw in the current system, or demonstrate the functional implementation of a feature that meets the requirements for acceptance.
             <br><br>